 Groundwater that is high in salts and total dissolved solids (TDS) and other contaminants, and requires advanced treatment prior to potable use, is typically found in shallow basins in the downstream portions of watersheds.
 Brackish groundwater recovery projects use membrane technology, principally reverse osmosis, to treat extracted groundwater to potable water standards.
-The City of Oceanside's 6.37-million-gallon per day (MGD) capacity Mission Basin Desalter and the Sweetwater Authority's existing 4.0-MGD Richard A. Reynolds Groundwater Desalination Facility are currently the only operating brackish groundwater recovery and treatment facilities within the Water Authority's service area (Water Authority, 2011).
+The City of Oceanside's 6.37-million-gallon per day (mgd) capacity Mission Basin Desalter and the Sweetwater Authority's existing 4.0-mgd Richard A. Reynolds Groundwater Desalination Facility are currently the only operating brackish groundwater recovery and treatment facilities within the Water Authority's service area (Water Authority, 2016).
+The Richard A. Reynolds Groundwater Desalination Facility recently completed an expansion that increased its capacity to 8,800 AFY.
+Olivenhain Municipal Water District is exploring groundwater extraction options and recently completed its San Dieguito Valley Brackish Groundwater Desalination Study (OMWD, 2017).

 Unit costs for brackish groundwater recovery projects are considerably higher than those for simple groundwater extraction and disinfection projects due to the additional treatment requirements and the cost of concentrate (brine) disposal.
-However, where economical options exist for disposal of brine, this type of groundwater project has proven to be an economically sound water supply option (Water Authority, 2011).
+However, where economical options exist for disposal of brine, this type of groundwater project has proven to be an economically sound water supply option (Water Authority, 2016).
 Because most of the higher-quality groundwater within the Water Authority's service area is already being fully utilized, the focus for future local groundwater development is brackish groundwater recovery and treatment.

 Artificial recharge and recovery projects, also referred to as conjunctive-use projects, can increase groundwater basin yields by supplementing the natural recharge process.
-Conjunctive use represents an important form of groundwater management, which could be implemented in the

-Region to ensure the sustainability of the Region's groundwater supplies.
-FPUD, Camp Pendleton, Padre Dam MWD, and Helix WD are currently exploring the feasibility of such projects (Water Authority, 2011).
+Conjunctive use represents an important form of groundwater management, which could be implemented in the Region to ensure the sustainability of the Region's groundwater supplies.
+FPUD, Camp Pendleton, Padre Dam MWD, and Helix WD are currently exploring the feasibility of such projects (Water Authority, 2016).

-8.4.8 Desalination
+8.4.8 Desalination Brackish and Seawater

-The Water Authority's 2010 Urban Water Management Plan establishes a target of 56,000 AFY of seawater desalination within the Region by 2035 based on the proposed regional seawater desalination project (see Chapter 3, Region Description).
-This desalination capacity would be provided by the Carlsbad Desalination Project, through which the Water Authority would purchase between 48,000 and 56,000 acre-feet per year (AFY) of desalinated seawater.
-The Carlsbad Desalination Project, which is currently under construction, includes a seawater desalination plant and conveyance pipelines that are being developed by a private, investor-owned company (Poseidon Resources).
-The Water Authority also is modifying its aqueduct system to incorporate this new water supply.
-The seawater desalination plant would be located on industrially zoned land adjacent to the Encina Power Station and Agua Hedionda Lagoon, in Carlsbad (Water Authority 2013a).
-The Water Authority is also engaged in other desalination efforts in the Region, including the Camp Pendleton Seawater Desalination Project and the Rosarito Beach Bi-national Desalination Plant Feasibility Evaluation and Preliminary Design Project.
+The Water Authority's 2015 Urban Water Management Plan establishes a target of 56,000 AFY of seawater desalination within the Region by 2040 based on the production capacity of the Claude "Bud" Lewis Carlsbad Desalination Plant (Carlsbad Desalination Plant) (see Chapter 3, Region Description).
+Under terms of a water purchase agreement, the Water Authority buys between 48,000 and 56,000 acre-feet per year (AFY) of desalinated seawater from the Carlsbad Desalination Plant enough water to meet about 8 percent of the San Diego region's projected water demand in 2020.

+The Carlsbad Desalination Plant includes a seawater desalination plant and conveyance pipelines that were developed by a private, investor-owned company (Poseidon Resources).
+The Water Authority modified its aqueduct system to incorporate this water supply.
+The Carlsbad Desalination Plant is located on industrially zoned land adjacent to the Encina Power Station and Agua Hedionda Lagoon, in Carlsbad (Water Authority, 2016).
+At the end of the water purchase agreement's 30-year term, the Water Authority may purchase the plant for \$1.
+The Water Authority also is evaluating a potential Camp Pendleton Desalination Project in collaboration with the U.S. Marine Corps Base Camp Pendleton.

 The Region also participates in several efforts to desalinate brackish groundwater.
-Currently, there are two projects within the Region being implemented that desalinate brackish groundwater.
-As described above, the City of Oceanside's 6.37-MGD capacity Mission Basin Desalter and the Sweetwater Authority's existing 4.0-MGD Richard A. Reynolds Groundwater Desalination Facility are the only currently operating brackish groundwater recovery and treatment facilities within the Water Authority's service area (Water Authority, 2011).
+There are two projects within the Region being implemented that desalinate brackish groundwater.
+As described above, the City of Oceanside's 6.37-mgd capacity Mission Basin Desalter and the Sweetwater Authority's existing 4.0-mgd Richard A. Reynolds Groundwater Desalination Facility are the only brackish groundwater recovery and treatment facilities operating within the Water Authority's service area (Water Authority, 2016).